kubernetes/test-infra/coverage/docs/design.md

 The tool performs the following additional operations when running in pre-submit workflow
   - after running code coverage on target directories,  it compares the new result with the one stored by the post-submit workflow and generate coverage difference.
-It reports coverage changes to the pull request as a comment by a robot github account.
+  - it reports coverage changes (calculated above) to the pull request as a comment by a robot github account.
   - it uses go tools to generate line by line coverage and stores the result in html, with a link as part of the robot comment mentioned above.
   - it can be configured to return with a non-zero status if coverage falls below threshold.